Kalmyks: Early history of the Oirats

+During the reigns of Esen Taishi and Dayan Khan, all Mongols were united, and in the late 16th century, the Oirat-Mongols and Khalkha-Mongols made separate attempts to establish themselves, but in 1640, the Mongols declared the Mongol-Oirat Code(Их цааз); Kalmyks who had migrated to the Caspian Sea also participated as representatives.

 At the start of this 400-year era, the Western Mongols designated themselves as the Four Oirat.
 The alliance comprised four major Western Mongol tribes: Khoshut, Choros, Torghut and Dörbet.
 Collectively, the Four Oirat sought power as an alternative to the Mongols, who were the patrilineal heirs to Genghis Khan.
 The Four Oirat incorporated neighboring tribes or splinter groups at times, so there was a great deal of fluctuation in the composition of the alliance, with larger tribes dominating or absorbing the smaller ones.
 Smaller tribes belonging to the confederation included the Khoits, Zakhchin, Bayids and Khangal.

 A traditional Kalmyk encampment.
 The Kalmyk yurt, called a gher, is a round, portable, self-supporting structure composed of lattice walls, rafters, roof ring, felt covering and tension bands.

 Together, these nomadic tribes roamed the grassy plains of western Inner Asia, between Lake Balkhash in present-day eastern Kazakhstan and Lake Baikal in present-day Russia north of central Mongolia.
 They pitched their yurts and kept herds of cattle, flocks of sheep, horses, donkeys and camels.

 Paul Pelliot translated the name "Torghut" as garde de jour.
 He wrote that the Torghuts owed their name either to the memory of the guard of Genghis Khan or, as descendants of the Keraites, to the old garde de jour.
 This was documented among the Keraites in The Secret History of the Mongols before Genghis Khan took over the region.